NurseQ/Programming-and-Scripting-Project/PROJECT.md

 ### 2f. mean, min, max
 The output statistical values from code above.

-The average petal length of the Iris-Setosa is:  5.006\
-The average petal length of the Iris-Versicolor is:  5.936\
-The average petal length of the Iris-Virginica is:  6.588\
-The minimum petal length of the Iris-Setosa is:  4.3\
-The minimum petal length of the Iris-Versicolor is:  4.9\
-The minimum petal length of the Iris-Virginica is:  4.9\
-The maximum petal length of the Iris-Setosa is:  5.8\
-The maximum petal length of the Iris-Versicolor is:  7.0\
-The maximum petal length of the Iris-Virginica is:  7.9

-The average petal width of the Iris-Setosa is:  3.418\
-The average petal width of the Iris-Versicolor is:  2.77\
-The average petal width of the Iris-Virginica is:  2.974\
-The minimum petal width of the Iris-Setosa is:  2.3\
-The minimum petal width of the Iris-Versicolor is:  2.0\
-The minimum petal width of the Iris-Virginica is:  2.2\
-The maximum petal width of the Iris-Setosa is:  4.4\
-The maximum petal width of the Iris-Versicolor is:  3.4\
-The maximum petal width of the Iris-Virginica is:  3.8

-The average sepal length of the Iris-Setosa is:  1.464\
-The average sepal length of the Iris-Versicolor is:  4.26\
-The average sepal length of the Iris-Virginica is:  5.552\
-The minimum sepal length of the Iris-Setosa is:  1.0\
-The minimum sepal length of the Iris-Versicolor is:  3.0\
-The minimum sepal length of the Iris-Virginica is:  4.5\
-The maximum sepal length of the Iris-Setosa is:  1.9\
-The maximum sepal length of the Iris-Versicolor is:  5.1\
-The maximum sepal length of the Iris-Virginica is:  6.9

-The average sepal width of the Iris-Setosa is:  0.244\
-The average sepal width of the Iris-Versicolor is:  1.326\
-The average sepal width of the Iris-Virginica is:  2.026\
-The minimum sepal width of the Iris-Setosa is:  0.1\
-The minimum sepal width of the Iris-Versicolor is:  1.0\
-The minimum sepal width of the Iris-Virginica is:  1.4\
-The maximum sepal width of the Iris-Setosa is:  0.6\
-The maximum sepal width of the Iris-Versicolor is:  1.8\
-The maximum sepal width of the Iris-Virginica is:  2.5

 ## 3. Observations and Analysis
 The paper by Fisher was found to be mathematically challenging to use as a basis for the conduct of this project.
 The programming skills of the researcher was also deficient to offer more complex solutions to try and classify the flowers.
 The paper by Hoey [3] offered a simpler solution and less complicated method to classify the flowers from the dataset.
 Hoey looked at the dataset and drew patterns to see how each of the class of flowers differed from each other.
 This project attempts to use Hoey's method to produce a distinction between each of the flowers.
 The conclusions drawn from this project are generalizations and would require more advanced statistical analysis including standard deviation and variance to offer more accurate distinctions.
 The use of other python data analytics libraries might also be needed to output more intuitive graphical representation or graphs for a more detailed analysis of the dataset.